myriadmobile/Droar/README.md

 Droar.start()
 ```

-to open, simply triple-tap the screen to open Droar.
+to open, simply swipe starting from the far right side of the screen.

 ## Configuring